 The function of the External Whistleblowing Reporting Point of Transparency International is covered by Dr. Rainer Buchert, a highly experienced ombudsperson fulfilling this role in over 40 large and medium-size organisations in Germany.

 Dr. Rainer Buchert

 Bleidenstraße 1, 60311 Frankfurt am Main, Germany

 Fax: +49(0)69 71034444

-The Ethics Committee of the international Board of Directors provides advice and oversight on ethical questions to the Board, the National Chapters and the secretariat.
-Additionally, it handles any reports of suspected or actual integrity violations involving the managing director, senior management or the integrity officer of the secretariat.
+The Board Ethics Committee of the international Board of Directors provides advice and oversight on ethical questions to the Board, the national chapters and the Secretariat.
+Additionally, it handles any reports of suspected or actual integrity violations involving the CEO or the Integrity Manager of the Secretariat.

-How to report integrity violations about / to a national chapter
+How to report integrity violations about or to a national chapter

-The National Chapters of Transparency International are locally-based, independently- governed entities with their own internal ethics and integrity bodies.
-Therefore, you should address information related to possible integrity violations to the competent body in the relevant National Chapter itself.
+The national chapters of Transparency International are locally based, independently governed entities with their own internal ethics and integrity bodies.
+You should therefore address information related to possible integrity violations to the competent body within the national chapter itself.

-Please fully exhaust the complaint process provided by the National Chapter before reaching out to the Board Ethics Committee.
-Please do not share any personal or private data with the Board Ethics Committee unless you are allowed to do so under the governing laws.
+In most cases, you should seek to fully utilise the internal complaint and appeal processes of the national chapter before escalating the matter to the Board Ethics Committee.
+Please do not share any personal or private data with the Board Ethics Committee unless you are expressly allowed to do so under relevant governing laws.